oceanprotocol-archive/OEPs/13/README.md

 The different actors interacting in this flow are:

-* **AMBASSADORS** - The discover public available datasets on internet, and to the Commons Marketplace with the intention of getting a reward.
+* **PUBLISHER** - The user discovering a public available Asset on the internet.
+  The publisher could be an Ocean Ambassador or other user publishing the Metadata and links to the assets using the Ocean Commons Marketplace.
+  The main incentive of the Publisher is to get rewards.
+* **PROVIDER** - Is the entity running the Marketplace software allowing to publish and consume assets.
-* **PROVIDER** - Ocean Protocol Foundation will be the entity running all the provider capabilities.
+  Ocean Protocol Foundation will be the entity running all the provider capabilities.
 It includes the following components:
   - **COMMONS MARKETPLACE** (aka **MKT**) - Frontend application where users can publish and discover commons/free datasets
   - **AQUARIUS** - Metadata API storing the commons datasets metadata
   - **BRIZO** - Proxy in charge of validate the Service Execution Agreements (SEA)
-* **KEEPER** - Running the Solidity Smart Contracts on Ethereum VM.
+* **KEEPER** - Distributed ledger running the Solidity Smart Contracts on Ethereum VM.
   It includes the Ocean Token, Network Reward function and SEA logic.
-* **CONSUMER** - A user, typically a data scientist or data engineer, looking for data to use in their data pipelines
+* **CONSUMER** - A user, typically a data scientist or data engineer, looking for new data to use in their data pipelines.

 ## Flow

 ### Publishing

-The Publishing flow describe the procedure to put in place allowing to an Ocean Protocol AMBASSADOR to register new commons assets in the OCEAN COMMONS MARKETPLACE and get a reward for it.
+The Publishing flow describe the procedure to put in place allowing to an Ocean Protocol PUBLISHER to register new commons assets in the OCEAN COMMONS MARKETPLACE and get a reward for it.
 The complete flow is the following:

 1. The AMBASSADOR, search on the internet and discover a relevant free/commons asset, get the publicly available information of the asset, metadata and license information.